WordPress CMS Theme – Salent

-Uncode is one of the best-selling WordPress CMS Themes and it’s easy to see why.
+Uncode is a great theme to start with WordPress CMS Themes and it’s easy to see why.
 It offers a generous selection of layouts within the theme, from creative agencies to photography based blogs – and everything else in-between.
 The drag & drop Visual Composer is utilised brilliantly and allows us to take elements from each page and construct a unique look for a client, thus we are able to sit down and map out the whole.
 Another point to note is the Uncode Theme comes with 6 different menu styles each with multiple options and effects – so you don’t have to be stuck with just the classic top menu bar.

 The support site has a bank of knowledge, and archiving of all posts means you can easily find the answer you’re looking for without the need for raising a ticket.

 We had been waiting to use this theme for the right client.
 You can see it in use here with a site we completed for an HR client of ours Tassic

 Yellow Jelly & Partners offer…

 If you require a new logo, photography and a website, the design team at Yellow Jelly & Partners offer a start-up digital package.
 We can create one-page responsive ‘Parallax WordPress Themed Website’ with free hosting for 1 year from only £1900 (+VAT) please contact us for further details.

 The process Yellow Jelly & Partners carry out to build a website is a simple and straightforward one.

 Layouts are designed for key pages, which include responsive options.
-Often as flat visuals before final approval.
+Sometimes as flat visuals before final approval.

 Site build works in two phases.
 First the build team set-up the dev site on an agreed server.
 Then the dev team create a structure for the site and start the main build in line with the approved design.

 As the site starts to take shape, we enter test stage which involves testing functionality and internal linking, proof-reading and fixing any outstanding design/build snags.
 There will be typically a few ‘Snag lists’ to work through.